Vansh4583/FaultTolerantKVS/README.md

 ## Acknowledgments

-This implementation is based on the graduate-level distributed systems course (6.5840) at MIT.
+This implementation is based on the graduate-level distributed systems course (6.5840) at MIT, utilizing a provided harness for failure-injection and network simulation.